Explain why did Marie Curie use red notebooks for her research?

 In detail, for those interested!

-The use of red notebooks by Marie Curie
+The influence of the red notebooks on Marie Curie's scientific effectiveness.

 Did you know?